Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter

-The spectrogram represents the speech's strength (i.e., energy) over time at various frequencies.
-We extract a Mel-spectrogram from each $500$ ms audio segment.
-It represents the acoustic signal on the Mel scale.
+\textbf{Mel-Spectrogram:} It represents the acoustic signal on the Mel scale.
 The Mel Scale is a logarithmic transformation of a signal’s frequency, such that sounds within an equal distance on the Mel Scale are perceived as equal to humans.
-State-of-the-art acoustic analysis studies \cite{suhas2020speech,bhattacharya2021animal,dieleman2014end} suggested that the use of Mel-spectrogram leads to improved accuracy than the conventional spectrograms.
-During the time-to-frequency domain transformation, the length of the FFT window is 2048 sample points, and the hop length is 512 sample points.
-The desired frequency resolution governs the choice of FFT bins.
-Short-term spectral measurements are carried out for smaller window sizes of $20$ ms \cite{deller2000discrete,benesty2008introduction}.
-This controls the trade-off between the time and frequency resolution for the signal.

-Fig. \ref{fig:spec} shows a Mel-spectrogram of a `Buy bobby a puppy’ utterance from a participant in the stress-speech dataset.
+The \textit{Fig.} \ref{fig:spec} shows a Mel-spectrogram of a `Buy Bobby a puppy’ \textit{stress-speech} utterance from a participant.
 Time and frequency are along the horizontal and vertical axis.
 Amplitude is represented by the \textbf{dark-to-bright} color, where the brighter pixels represent higher amplitude regions.
 Mel-spectrogram contains information about the acoustic features studied by speech pathologists.
 For example, the $250$-$400$Hz region represents the children's speech fundamental frequency $F0$ information.
-Formants are seen as the \textbf{bright bands} on the Mel-spectrogram.
+Formants are seen as the \textbf{bright bands}.
 They are the peak points of the amplitude in the frequency spectrum.
-Formally they are indicative of time-dependent positions of speech articulators, e.g., tongue, lips, velum, and jaw \cite{mermelstein1967determination,ladefoged1978generating}.
-The first two formants are highlighted in the bounding boxes in Fig. \ref{fig:spec}.
-These formants and their relations represent speech signal characteristics, such as fundamental frequency $F0$, speech formants distribution, etc. At each timestamp, a Mel-spectrogram from a $500$ ms speech signal is input to the detection network's `Feature-Extractor' block (section \ref{non-local}).
+The first two formants are highlighted in the bounding boxes in \textit{Fig.} \ref{fig:spec}.
+The formants and their relations represent speech signal characteristics.
+Further detailed discussion is in Appendix \ref{appendix:feature}.